quasiris/qsc-quickstart-vue3/README.md

 # qsc-quickstart-vue3

 ## Overview

-This is a configurable e-commerce template built with Vue.js 3 and Vuetify 3, designed for rapid integration with various e-commerce APIs.
+This project proved a configurable e-commerce template built with Vue.js 3 and Vuetify 3, designed for rapid integration of the Quasiris Search Cloud APIs.
 The template is flexible and allows users to easily customize its behavior through a configuration file (`config.json`).
-This project helps you set up an online shop quickly by configuring endpoints and templates in a Vue.js environment.
+This project helps you set up an ecommerce search quickly by configuring endpoints and templates in a Vue.js environment.

 ## Project Setup